User Levels and Access Levels

 Access Levels (Areas)

-When log on has been executed correctly by verifying the Users authentication it is possible to set a limit to User intervention on various project controls or components by using the 'Access Levels'.
+When log on has been executed correctly by verifying the Users authentication, it is possible to set a limit to number of User interventions on various project controls or components by using the 'Access Levels'.

 There are 16 distinct levels, from 'Access Level 1' to 'Access Level 16'.
-In this case each Access Level, which can be activated by using a Check-Box, is independent of the others.
-For example, by enabling 'Access Level 5' on a Button control means that only the Users that have 'Access Level 5' checked on their 'Access Level' Masks can access this Button.
-The Access Mask setup for various Users must therefore have a correspondence with the Access Mask setup for the project's controls or components to be able to grant access, in read/write, to them.
+Each Access Level is independent from the others and can be activated by using its corresponding Check-Box.
+For example, when the 'Access Level 5' is enabled in a Button control, this will allow only those Users who have 'Access Level 5' checked in their 'Access Level' Masks to access this Button.
+The Access Mask must therefore be configured for different Users according to the Access Mask configured for the project's controls or components in order to allow users to access them in read/write.

 The Access Levels are not managed hierarchically, therefore the high levels (i.e. Level 16) do not acquire the access rights of lower Levels (i.e. Level 1).